Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

     }
     ```

-#### Amazon Store Revenue Verification
+#### Amazon Store revenue verification

-For purchases on the Amazon store, you should copy your Amazon Developer Shared Secret into the Sources & Destinations section of your project in Amplitude.
+For purchases on the Amazon store, you first need to set up Amazon as a data source in Amplitude.

+1. In Amplitude, navigate to the **Data Sources** page.
+2. Click **I want to import data into Amplitude**, then select **Amazon**.
+3. Paste your Amazon Developer Shared Secret in the box and save.

- After a successful purchase transaction, you should send the purchase token (For Amazon IAP 2.0 use receipt ID) as the 'receipt' and the User ID as the 'receiptSignature':
+ After a successful purchase, send the purchase token (For Amazon IAP 2.0 use receipt ID) as the 'receipt' and the User ID as the 'receiptSignature':

 === "Java"